orosales/voiceMoodAnalyzer/README.md

 - Use HTTPS with SSL certificates (Let's Encrypt recommended)
 - Implement rate limiting for API endpoints
 - Validate and sanitize all user inputs
-- Store OpenAI API key securely (use Azure Key Vault in production)
 - Configure firewall rules to restrict access
+- No API keys required - all models run locally

 ## License